RConsortium/rtrs-wg/Minutes/RTRS_WG_2022-03-03_Minutes.md

 In the remaining time the WG updated the [kanban board](https://github.com/RConsortium/rtrs-wg/projects/1) with new "To do" tasks configured as issues with the idea that the extended WG membership could comment on the issues before the next meeting.

+The next meeting is scheduled for 9AM Pacific Time on Thursday, April 7, 2022.